steveiliop56/tinyauth-docs/docs/guides/access-controls.md

     tinyauth.users: user1 # <- Added line
 ```

-In this example, only `user1` will have access with simple username/password authentication and only `user2@example.com` will be able to access the app with OAuth.
+In this example, only `user1` will have access to the app and only `user2@example.com` will be able to access the app with OAuth.
 If either `user2` or `user1@example.com` try to access the app, they will be redirected to an unauthorized screen.

-::: warning
+:::warning
 In order for the access controls to work the app must have the same container name as the subdomain it is exposed at, e.g. container name should be `hello` and the app should be exposed at `hello.example.com`.
 Using a different subdomain will **_not_** work.
 :::

-::: info
+:::info
-The OAuth and user whitelist can be a regular regex expression if it has the slash (`/`) prefix and suffix.
+The OAuth and user whitelist can be a regular expression if it has the slash (`/`) prefix and suffix.
 :::

 ## Access controls using OIDC groups

-Some proxies like pocket ID support user groups in the OIDC response.
-If your OIDC server supports this you can use groups to do access controls.
+Some proxies like Pocket ID support user groups in the OIDC response.
+If your OIDC server supports this, you can use groups to do access controls.
 To begin with you will need to make sure that the `GENERIC_SCOPES`/`--generic-scopes` config option includes the `groups` scope.
-After you ensure it does you can modify your app like this:
+Then you just need to modify the app you want to use the OIDC groups with:

 ```yaml
 whoami: